 We know that people of color are underrepresented in clinical trials, yet have the highest mortality rates across multiple disease states.

 We are working to transform the clinical trial landscape by building trust and transparency, to achieve equity in clinical trials in this lifetime by holding stakeholders accountable and dismantling barriers for patients of color.

 Black people account for less than 5% of participants in clinical trials.

 (FDA 2019 Drug Trial Snapshot Summary Report)

 Black women under 35 get breast cancer at two times the rate of white women and die at three times the rate.

 (Lisa A. Carey. et al., “Race, Breast Cancer Subtypes, and Survival in the Carolina Breast Cancer Study,” Journal of the American Medical Association)

-Lack of diversity in clinical trials is one of the primary reasons that there are not treatments specifically targeting Black women in breast cancer.
+Lack of diversity and representation in clinical trials are the primary reasons why it is not known which treatments are most effective treatments for Black women with breast cancer.

 (Yedjou CG, Sims JN, Miele L, et al. Health and Racial Disparity in Breast Cancer.
 Adv Exp Med Biol.
 2019;1152:31-49. doi:10.1007/978-3-030-20301-6_3)

 “I wasn’t offered any opportunities to participate in clinical trials, which for me being a person that education is a coping mechanism, that would have been an awesome opportunity.”